 February: Cowater Ranked in Australia's DFAT Top 10 Private Contractors

-According to Devex, Cowater is the only non-Australian firm to make the Top 10 list of for DFAT contract in 2013/2014.
+According to Devex, Cowater is the only non-Australian firm to make the Top 10 list of for DFAT contracts in 2013/2014.

-Cowater is currently implementing 2 DFAT-funded projects valued at AUD 76.5 million.
-These projects include the 3-year, AUD 57.3 million, Empowering Indonesia Women for Poverty Reduction (MAMPU); and AUD 19.2 million for Phase III of the Citizen Engagement for Social Service Delivery Project in Pakistan.
-The ranking further highlights Cowater's global reputation and its position as the Canadian leader in consulting for developing and emerging economies.
+Cowater is currently implementing two DFAT-funded projects with a combined value of AUD 76.5 million.
+These projects include the 3-year, AUD 57.3 million Empowering Indonesia Women for Poverty Reduction (MAMPU); and AUD 19.2 million for Phase III of the Citizen Engagement for Social Service Delivery Project in Pakistan.
+The ranking further highlights Cowater's global reputation and its position as the Canadian leader in consulting services for developing and emerging economies.

 November: Cowater signs World Bank-funded Local Governance and Service Delivery Project (LGSDP) III in South Sudan

 Working with the Ministry of Finance, Commerce, Investment and Economic Planning of South Sudan, LGSDP III seeks to build the foundation for an effective system of local governance in South Sudan and thereby enable the delivery of satisfactory basic services such as health, education, water and sanitation, and roads to citizens at the local level.